 This post probably contains affiliate links from which I earn a small commission if you buy from them, at no extra cost to you.
 Thanks so much for stopping by!

-Bali’s Bukit Peninsula is an area full of things to do.
+The South of Bali is an area full of things to do.
 Whether you want culture or beaches, shopping or wildlife, or something completely unique, it’s a place you should check out if you’re travelling around Bali.
 I spent 5 days there in 3 different areas and it was great to explore them and it’s the perfect area to stop and chill out at.

 You might also like: